MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/windows/activation-watermark-appears.md

 ## Symptoms

-When you use an Azure virtual machine (VM) that runs Windows Server 2022, you encounter the following symptoms:
+When you use an Azure virtual machine (VM) that runs Windows Server 2022 Datacenter Azure Edition, you encounter the following symptoms:

 - You see a watermark on the desktop that contains the following message: